JustinWUP/codesparks/README.md

 CodeSparks
 ==========

-CodeSparks is the offical J.Bean personal CodeIgniter template.
+CodeSparks is the official J.Bean personal CodeIgniter template.

 ## TO INSTALL
 Run this at your terminal (where test is the folder to install to and testsite is the domain)